 The study examined the effect of 4,4 -sulphonyldiphenol on green alga (Desmodesmus subspicatus) for 72 hours in a growth inhibition test.
-The cultures were exposed to nominal concentrations of 0, 1.02, 3.2, 10.2, 32, 10.2, 320 mg/L. The study was conducted under static conditions and in accordance with the OECD 201 guideline.
+The cultures were exposed to nominal concentrations of 0, 1.02, 3.2, 10.2, 32, 102, 320 mg/L. The study was conducted under static conditions and in accordance with the OECD 201 guideline.
 The 72 hour NOEC value was determined to be 10.2 mg/L. The ErC50 was determined to be 106 mg/L. The NOEC and ErC50 values were based on cell concentration measurements.
-Since the analytically determined concentrations of the test substance in the test solutions were within ±20% of the nominal concentrations, the effect concentration was expressed relative to the nominal concentration.
+Since the analytically determined concentrations of the test substance in the test solutions were within $\pm 20\%$ of the nominal concentration.
 All validity criteria were fulfilled.